 Experiment 2B: Highlighting Effects on Pure Unrelated Lists

 Experiment 2B provided a replication of Experiment 1B using only unrelated item pairs.
 Our predictions followed Experiment 1B and were in line with Rhodes and Castel’s (2008) font-size effect.
 We expected that highlighted pairs would be more perceptually fluent and would receive inflated JOLs relative to non-highlighted pairs.
 Recall was again not expected to differ as a function of highlighting.
-Consistent with the previous experiments, a control group comparison was included.
-Thus, both JOLs and recall for highlighted and non-highlighted pairs were compared to the pure control group from Experiment 2A.
+Consistent with the previous experiments, a control-group comparison was included.
+Thus, both JOLs and recall for highlighted and non-highlighted pairs were compared to the pure-control group from Experiment 2A.

 Method